TOMATOES: Topology and Material Optimization for Latent Heat Thermal Energy Storage Devices: Proposed Method

 The effective mass density $\rho_{eff}$ and apparent heat capacity $\breve{c}_{eff}$ once again follow the interpolations as discussed in \Cref{sec:method_designRepMatInterp}. \textit {Furthermore, observe that the apparent heat capacity is a function of temperature, making the system of equations nonlinear}.
 The resulting system of nonlinear residual equations is solved at each time step using a modified Newton-Raphson iterative scheme, as detailed in \cite{alexandersen2023detailed}.
 To enhance the robustness and accuracy of the numerical solution, a Gradient Galerkin Least Squares (GGLS) stabilization technique is incorporated \cite{pizzolato2018thesis, franca1989galerkin}.

-To ensure computational performance, our FEA solver, developed within the JAX ecosystem \cite{jax2018github}, is integrated with the high-performance PETSc library \cite{petsc} for the solution of the linear systems of equations at each Newton iteration.
+To ensure computational performance, our FEA solver, developed within the JAX ecosystem \cite{jax2018github}, integrates with the high-performance PETSc library \cite{petsc} to solve linear systems at each Newton iteration.
 Critically, the entire computational framework is constructed to be end-to-end differentiable.
 This enables the efficient and accurate computation of design sensitivities via automatic differentiation; discussed further in \Cref{sec:method_sensAnalyis}.